Up to 20% off patio Shop now

 Finally, I also included some great websites for learning about the Engineering Design Process.
 There are some great ideas for teachers on these websites including activities and lessons.

-What are some of your go to resources for teaching about the engineering design process?
+What are some of your go-to resources for teaching the engineering design process?
 Tell me below in the comments!

 Don’t forget to sign up for my newsletter to receive access to my freebie library and great email content including email exclusive freebies!
 You don’t want to miss out on my Engineering Design Process freebie!
 Sign up today.